 In April 2008, the Company entered into a credit agreement providing for a senior secured \$30 million revolving credit facility ("Credit Agreement").
-Interest on outstanding balances under the Credit Agreement will accrue at LIBOR plus an applicable margin rate, as determined under the agreement and there is an unused commitment fee.
+During the first quarter of 2011, the Company signed an amendment to the Credit Agreement which extended the maturity period through to April 1, 2014.
+Interest on outstanding balances under the Credit Agreement will accrue at LIBOR plus an applicable margin rate, as determined under the agreement and has an unused commitment fee.
 The Credit Agreement contains certain customary representations and warranties, financial covenants, events of default and is secured by substantially all of the assets of the Company.
-During the first quarter of 2011, the Company signed an amendment to the Credit Agreement which extended the maturity period through to April 1, 2014 and increased the applicable margin rate by 25 basis points.
-As of March 31, 2011, the Company had no borrowings under the Credit Agreement.
+During the three months ended March 31, 2011 and 2012, the Company had no borrowings under the Credit Agreement.